Educational Center for Computer Programmers

 Our programming school will provide an alternative to conventional coding bootcamps: a high-quality programming education without requiring large amounts of money, advance preparation, or a fixed time commitment.
 Our model is guided self-study with mentorship from the more experienced members.

-Some of the goals of this space would be to:
+Some of the goals of this educational center are to:

-Ideally, it should be within two blocks of a BART station so that it's accessible to people without their own transportation.
+We're looking for a space to rent within a few blocks of a BART station so that it's accessible to people without their own transportation.

-The purpose of the space would be to do one specific thing very well: facilitate the learning of computer programming.
+The purpose of the space is to do one specific thing very well: facilitate the learning of computer programming.

-- It would not exactly be a traditional "hackerspace", but would be centered around studying programming.
-There wouldn't be the hardware and electronics of traditional hackerspaces/makerspaces.
-It would mainly be focused on studying programming and related topics.
+It will not exactly be a traditional "hackerspace", but will be centered around studying programming.
+There won't be the hardware and electronics of traditional hackerspaces/makerspaces.
+It will mainly focus on studying programming and related topics.
 (Note: small hardware projects that don't involve soldering, heavy machinery, and noise would be welcome.
-A goal is keep the space friendly for people who have difficulties with smells and noise.)
+A goal is keep the space friendly for people who have difficulties with smells and noise.

-- It would not be a "coworking space", because it's not designed around working but is focused on studying.
+It will not be a "coworking space", because it's not designed around working but is focused on studying.